Skip to search Skip to header Skip to side Menu Skip to content Skip to footer

 • Laundry and telephone allowances will be added automatically to everyone’s budget.

-• Clients won’t be required to work, but will be able to earn up to $12,000 each year ($18,000 for a family) from employment before it impacts benefits.
+• Recipients won’t be required to work, but will be able to earn up to $12,000 each year ($18,000 for a family) from employment before it impacts benefits.

-• Clients will still have access to all the same financial, health, and other benefits you had on EIA.
+• Recipients will still have access to all the same financial, health, and other benefits they had while on EIA.

 • Anyone who leaves the program for any reason can continue to receive health benefits for up to two years, if they do not have any other coverage.